TukuToi/Send-Email-If/README.md

 # Send-Email-If
 Sends an Email if specific conditions are met to specific receivers.
 Currently raw code must be edited to amend conditions or receivers.

-Currently the Plugin sends an email to the user of which the username corresponds to the post/page visited.
-The mail will tell that user who visited the post if possible.
+The Plugin sends an email to the user of which the username corresponds to the post/page visited.
+The mail will reveal to the receiver who visited the post, if possible.

 # Usage